Yeshaq (Bahr Negus): Reign

-Bahr Negus Yeshaq first appears in history about the time the Portuguese fleet arrived at Massawa in 1541.
+Bahr Negasi Yeshaq first appears in history about the time the Portuguese fleet arrived at Massawa in 1541.
 When Christovão da Gama marched inland with his 400 matchlockmen, Yeshaq not only provided him provisions and places to camp in his realm, but also about 500 soldiers and information about the land.
-The father of the Bahr negus, who had despaired of the rightful Emperor being restored to power and had come to be a valuable supporter of Ahmed ibn Ibrahim al-Ghazi, sought pardon from Gelawdewos, offering Imam Ahmad's son in exchange; despite the Emperor's anger at the man's betrayal, out of respect for the Bahr negus, who had provided critical help in getting the Portuguese expedition into Ethiopia, Gelawdewos consented to the offer.
-The Bahr Negus also joined Emperor Gelawdewos in the decisive Battle of Wayna Daga, where Ahmad ibn Ibrahim al-Ghazi, the leader of the Adal Sultanate, was killed and his forces scattered.
+The father of the Bahr Negash, who had despaired of the rightful Emperor being restored to power and had come to be a valuable supporter of Ahmed ibn Ibrahim al-Ghazi, sought pardon from Gelawdewos, offering Imam Ahmad's son in exchange; despite the Emperor's anger at the man's betrayal, out of respect for the Bahr Negasi, who had provided critical help in getting the Portuguese expedition into Ethiopia, Gelawdewos consented to the offer.
+The Bahr Negasi also joined Emperor Gelawdewos in the decisive Battle of Wayna Daga, where Ahmad ibn Ibrahim al-Ghazi, the leader of the Adal Sultanate, was killed and his forces scattered.

+Initial resistance to the Ottomans

-When the Ottoman general Özdemir Pasha, who had been made governor of the Ottoman province of Habesh, crossed over from Jeddah in 1557 and occupied Massawa, Arqiqo and finally Debarwa, the residence of the Bahr Negus.
-Reinforced by a massive army and dispatched by Emperor Gelawdewos, the Abyssinians forces scored a victory against the invaders, recapturing Debarwa and seizing the "immense treasure" the invaders piled up within.
-Although Bahr Negus Yeshaq enjoyed good relations with Emperor Galawdewos, his relations with his brother and nephew were not as positive.
-In 1560, the year after Menas became emperor, Bahr Negus Yeshaq revolted against the new Emperor and invaded Tigray, Emperor Menas defeated Yeshaq and drove him out of Tigray and Yeshaq was forced to seek refuge with the Ottomans in Massawa.
-In return for ceding the town of Debarwa, Özdemir Pasha extended military support to the exiled Bahr Negus, and Yeshaq led an army into Tigray and the other northern provinces.
+When the Ottoman general Özdemir Pasha, who had been made governor of the Ottoman province of Habesh, crossed over from Jeddah in 1557 and occupied Massawa, Arqiqo and finally Debarwa, the residence of the Bahr Negasi, Yeshaq initially resisted the Ottoman advance.
+A local Muslim ruler, GaŸéwa of Mäzäga, sent her nephew Habem ibn Dilado to collaborate with the Turks and invade Yeshaq's territory, but he was defeated and captured by Yeshaq.
+Yeshaq then pushed the Ottomans back to the coast entirely. Özdemir subsequently allied with GaŸéwa and marched toward Mäzäga, but fell gravely ill along with many of his troops.
+The Turks and GaŸéwa attempted to retreat to Massawa but were attacked and massacred by locals along the way.
+Reinforced by a massive army dispatched by Emperor Gelawdewos, the Abyssinian forces scored a further victory against the invaders, recapturing Debarwa and seizing the "immense treasure" the invaders had accumulated within.

+Rebellion against Menas

+Although Bahr Negasi Yeshaq enjoyed good relations with Emperor Gelawdewos, his relations with his successors were far more hostile.
+Following Menas's accession, Yeshaq rebelled and, exploiting noble discontent with the new emperor's policies, proclaimed a rival claimant to the throne.
+Defeated by Menas in an initial confrontation, Yeshaq then reversed his earlier opposition to the Ottomans and accepted Ottoman overlordship, ceding the town of Debarwa to the Ottomans in exchange for military support. Özdemir Pasha, the long-serving Ottoman governor of Ethiopia, had died in 1557 and could not have been party to this arrangement.
+Debarwa subsequently became the centre of a new Ottoman administrative district called Dawarya, with a fortress and mosques constructed there; Ottoman coins were struck at Debarwa dated 1566–67, demonstrating the depth of Ottoman penetration into the highlands.

-Yeshaq's forces, with the help of their Ottoman allies, defeated Emperor Menas at Enderta on the 20th of April 1562.
+Yeshaq's forces, with the help of their Ottoman allies, defeated Emperor Menas at Enderta on 20 April 1562.
 Menas was forced to flee to the mountains and died from an illness the following year.

-When Sarsa Dengel, the son of Menas, succeeded to the throne, Yeshaq at first pledged his loyalty, but within a few years he once more went into rebellion, and found another ally in the ruler of Harar, Sultan Muhammad ibn Nasir.
-Despite these alliances, Emperor Sarsa Dengel defeated and killed Yeshaq and his Ottoman allies at the Battle of Addi Qarro in 1578.